An adult and 2 children in cinema seating

 The smallest cinema in the North of England

-The cinema is a small-scale, 26-seat reconstruction of Armley's Palace Picture House of 1912.
-The theatre features 2 'Kalee' projectors originally built in the 1920’s and later adapted for sound.
-Although, we now use arc lights, the original halogen lights and mechanics have been retained.
+The cinema is a small-scale, 26-seat reconstruction of Armley's Palace Picture Hall of 1912.
 A piano stands at one end of the screen and would have provided accompaniment to the silent films.
-Gas lighting had to be retained in the cinema as a means of complying with the regulations regarding an alternative light source.
-The screen is of an Academy aspect ratio with rounded corners (the latter a feature retained from the early days of film making).
+The screen is of an Academy aspect ratio with rounded corners (the latter a feature retained from the early days of filmmaking).

 A photo of the sign detailing the price of admission to the Palace Picture House